 In this workshop, supply and demand meets historical sight and sound!
 Crossroads is an immersive, interdisciplinary workshop for high school economics and U.S. history teachers who want to spark deeper connections through the power of music.

-You’ll get dynamic resources to help you teach topics like Civil Rights, budgeting, unemployment, economic inequality and many more using Library of Congress primary sources and fresh, ready-to-teach lessons developed by the Georgia Council on Economic Education (GCEE).
+You’ll get dynamic resources to help you teach topics like Civil Rights, the Great Migration, fiscal policy, budgeting, unemployment, economic inequality and many more using Library of Congress primary sources and fresh, ready-to-teach lessons developed by the Georgia Council on Economic Education (GCEE).

-This workshop boosts the comfort level and instructional effectiveness of novice teachers teaching the state-mandated high school personal finance and economics course.
-This year, Bootcamp is divided up into two days with the first on August 27th featuring lessons on economic fundamentals, micro-economics, and personal finance.
-The 2nd day, Friday, September 12th will focus on the remaining personal finance standards, macroeconomics and international trade.
+The Federal Reserve Bank of Atlanta and GCEE are partnering once again on the popular “Bootcamp” workshops designed to boost the comfort level and instructional effectiveness of novice teachers teaching the state-mandated high school personal finance and economics course.
+This year, Bootcamp is divided up into two days with the first on August 25th featuring lessons on economic fundamentals, microeconomics, and personal finance.
+The 2nd day on September 15th will focus on the remaining personal finance standards, macroeconomics and international trade.
 Teachers are welcome to attend either day or both days.
-Teachers that attend BOTH sessions will receive a $50 stipend for classroom materials.
+Teachers that attend BOTH sessions will receive a $50 classroom materials stipend.

 Instructional materials and model teaching strategies proven to help students learn personal finance and economics will be shared.
 Teachers receive lessons and other resources aligned to the Georgia Standards of Excellence.